AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 For each ECS instance, you can apply for a limited quantity of service identification numbers for ICP filings.
 For more information, see [Prepare and check the instance and access information]().

-## An ECS instance fails to load the kernel to start up.
+## An ECS instance fails to load the kernel to start.
 What do I do?

 Problem description: The system does not respond when you select an option from the GRUB menu on system startup.
 After you have mounted the LiveCD image to the ECS instance, you can log on to the instance and confirm that the file system privileges are correct and that the message logs show no exceptions.